-Task 2 (2 points) Complete the C0 file imageutil.c0.
+Task 2 (4 points) Complete the C0 file imageutil.c0.
 As with the pixel.c0 implementation from last week, you must fill in the missing code and translate the English preconditions and postconditions into @requires and @ensures statements.

-We do not require you to hand in an images-test.c0 file that tests your imageutil implementation the way you tested your pixel implementation.
-It would be a good idea to write one to test your own implementation, however!
+We do not require you to hand in the file images-test.c0 where you can write tests for your imageutil implementation the way you tested your pixels implementation.
+It is a good idea to write a lot of test, however!